irosyadi/gitbook/README.md

 * Course: Course notes for my students.
 * Development: Notes about how I develop this site.
 * How To: How-to notes.
-* Markdown: Markdown syntax and
+* Markdown: Notes about markdown syntax.
 * Note: Categorical notes, in English.
 * Research: Notes related to my research.